Skip to the content.

 Remove each extra_documents entry once the upstream gap closes.

-The index page renders a static <footer> block carrying two disclaimers:
+The index page renders a static <footer> block; two of its lines are legally-sensitive disclaimers kept out of the LLM’s output:

-Case descriptions are generated by AI and may contain mistakes.
+Case descriptions and calendar entries are generated by AI from public court filings and may contain mistakes — consult the linked dockets for authoritative information.

 Criminal defendants are presumed innocent unless and until convicted in a court of law.